Humane-Documentation/Spree/application/state_machine.md

 ```

 ## Caveats

-The following caveats should be noted when using state_machine:

 * Overridden event methods won't get invoked when using attribute-based event transitions
 * **JRuby / Rubinius**: around_transition callbacks in ORM integrations won't work on JRuby since it doesn't support continuations
 * **Factory Girl**: Dynamic initial states don't work because of the way factory_girl